TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpns2s-iketunnelclosednegotiationtimedout.md

 />
 # Microsoft Azure has detected connection timeout on your VPN connection
 <!--issueDescription-->
 We have identified that your VPN connection, **<!--$TunnelName-->[TunnelName]<!--/$TunnelName-->**, is disconnected because the IKE negotiation timed out.
 The Azure VPN gateway, **<!--$VpnGatewayName-->[VpnGatewayName]<!--/$VpnGatewayName-->**, could not receive the IKE packets sent from your VPN device, or your VPN device is not responding to the Azure VPN gateway.
-There may be network connectivity issues between your VPN device and your Azure VPN gateway, or misconfigurations either on your VPN device or the Azure VPN connections.
+There may be network connectivity issues between your VPN device and your Azure VPN gateway, or misconfigurations either on your VPN device or the Azure VPN connection.

 ## Recommended steps